salzman-lab/ReadZS/README.md

 | `picard`                | Location of [Picard](https://broadinstitute.github.io/picard/) executable file | */home/software/picard.jar* |

 ## Default Parameters
+These default values can be modified to suit the needs of your data.
 | Argument                | Description     | Default Value  |
 | -----------             | -----------     |-----------|
 | `binSize`               | Size of genomic bins, used to calculate z-scores | *5000*  |